muccg/yabi/readme.txt

     $ ./develop.sh stop

 Access
 ------

     http://127.0.0.1:8000/ - username:demo password:demo

     http://127.0.0.1:8000/admin/ - username:admin password:admin

     NB: Logging into Admin as the admin user will log you out as the demo user.

 Running Tests
 -------------

 Yabi has an end to end test suite for testing the full Yabi stack.
+    o These require mysql and postgresql to be installed and running. o For the Torque tests you will need a working Torque installation o For the ssh tests, add tests/test_data/yabitests.pub to ~/.ssh/authorized_keys

     $ ./develop.sh test_mysql|test_postgresql